avi781473/document_navigator/README.md

 # document_navigator

-GovLens is an MVP for understanding government documents.
+It is an MVP for understanding government documents.

 ## Architecture & Tech Stack